george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](loop-cut.png)

-Move the mouse around the select object and you can see the loop-cut outline move around showing different possible cuts.
+Move the mouse around the selected object and you can see the loop-cut outline move around showing different possible cuts.
 Move the mouse such that you get a loop around the middle of the sprinkle, then click, then move the mouse again to select where along the length of the sprinkle you want the cut - and now you've got a new set of vertices that allow you to add more detail to the object.

 Alternatively, and what we'll do here, press `ctrl-R`, then move the mouse until the loop is around the middle again but now turn the scroll wheel to get additional loops - we just want two - then click and then right-click (the right-click just avoids the phase where you can place the cuts and just places them in their default positions).